This post may contain affiliate links.

 I don’t want to give away what’s in store too much, this is a place to experience for yourself, not through somebody else’s images, I’ll just give you a taster of what you will find.

-Is Art in Paradise 3D Art Museum Good for Kids?
+Is Art in Paradise 3D Art Museum Chiang Mai Good for Kids?

 You bet!
 We took along 3, age 10-12 and they raced about like over-excited puppies for 2 solid hours.
 There were squeals of excitement from the moment we arrived to the moment we realised, sadly, that we’d reached the end.

-Is it Worth Going to Art in Paradise Without Kids?
+Is it Worth Going to Art in Paradise Chiang Mai Without Kids?

-Yes.
-Anybody, even old folks like Chef and I, can appreciate how incredibly clever these art works are.
-It’s best to have a friend along to share the fun and take photos, but yes, this is an attraction to please all ages.
+Adults or kids, even old folks like Chef and I, can appreciate how incredibly clever these art works are.
+It’s best to have a friend along to share the fun and take photos, but yes, this is an attraction to please all ages, it is not just for kids at all.

 199/9 Chang Klan Rd,